CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/try-it-out.md

 ---
 title: "Try it out"
 linkTitle: "Try it out"
-description: "Information about trying out {{% ctx %}} for the first time."
+description: "Information about trying out {{% ctx %}} Innovation for the first time."
 weight: 60
 ---

 # {{< param title >}}

-This guide describes how to try out a new {{% ctx %}} installation to make sure it is working.
+This guide describes how to try out a new Innovation installation to make sure it is working.
 Please ensure that the [Gateway Upgrade][] has been completed before taking these steps.

 ## Test Debugging Flows